 The answer is, a crap ton.
 In a typical solar + storage system, the limiting factor is how much power can go through the inverter at any given time.

 Generac currently makes a 7.6kW inverter, so we’ll compare that to a solarEdge 7.6kW inverter.
 With a solarEdge inverter, the max that’s going to flow to that inverter is 7.6kW since the solar energy will flow through the inverter before hitting the battery.
-So you really don’t want to put beyond an 8.5kW solar array on there because you’re really going to peek out around 7.6kW.
+So you really don’t want to put beyond an 8.5kW solar array on there because you’re really going to peak out around 7.6kW.

 The difference with the Generac system, because solar energy can feed directly to the battery first before the inverter, is that you can put a 14kW solar array on a 7.6kW inverter.
 How does this work?
 In the morning, the sun comes up, by noon, the system is producing 14kW.
 Some of that 14kW will be going directly into the PWRcell battery, with the remaining 7.6kW going through the inverter.

 Ultimately, you can put a bigger solar array on a Generac system because the DC solar power can go to both the battery and to the inverter, whereas with the Tesla plus solarEdge system, that SolarEdge inverter becomes your limiting factor.
 Bottom line, we’ll help you figure out which system is better for your energy needs to maximize your investment based on your energy goals.